ncatlab/nlab-content/pages/133.md

 ## Remarks

-* If $A = Sets$ then this reproduces the axiom of choice in its traditional form: an epimorphism $A \to B$ of sets can be regarded as a $B$-indexed family of sets.
+* If $A = Sets$ then this reproduces the axiom of choice in its traditional form: an epimorphism $A \to B$ of sets can be regarded as a $B$-indexed [[family of sets]].
 The existence of a section is equivalent to a choice of one element in each set of this family.

 * Formulated in terms of sections the _axiom of choice_ may look less mysterious than in its original formulation.
 For instance, it is clear that it fails in contexts such as $A =$ [[Top]] and $A = $[[Diff]], due to the existence of nontrivial topological and smooth fiber bundles.